Psychedelics And Meditation: Powerful Combination For Consciousness

 - With integration, benefits last years

-- Active integration doubles long-term therapeutic value
+- Active integration is associated in research with greater long-term therapeutic value

 - Many therapies fail not because of the session, but because of integration